 STEP 3.
 To change a saturated RFD, allow the system to warm to ambient temperature, thereby preventing moisture from condensing in the circuit upon opening.
+(A light bulb in the refrigerator box will speed the warming of the plates.
 Recover the refrigerant from the system through the suction service port SLOWLY to prevent liquid and oil from escaping.
 WARNING: BEFORE DISASSEMBLY OF ANY PART IN THIS SYSTEM BE SURE CHARGE IS COMPLETELY RECOVERED.
 With a backup wrench holding the brass body of the Swagelok fittings, loosen and back off the nuts.
 The tubing may be pulled out of the fittings.
 Remove the RFD.
 Replace only with an identical unit by size and color: THE SEAFROST RFD is a drier and also a receiver/filter.
 The DESICCANT and the oil in the Sea Frost RFD are special to this system and R-404a.
 Installation of the wrong part or oil may destroy the system.

 NOTE: This system contains a measured amount of lubricating oil.
-Be sure the RFD being installed is a blue SEA FROST BF4 R-404a RFD.
+Be sure the RFD being installed is a SEA FROST SA4 R-404a RFD.
 Record all component exchanges in this on-board owner's manual.

 Follow the "re-make" instructions for Swagelok fittings.
 Once Swaged the fittings should only be tighten in slight amounts to stop leakage.
 Overturning the Swagelok fittings will ruin the seal and spring action the fitting uses to compensate for vibration and temperature changes.
 Reminder: To ensure the total removal of moisture from the system use a high vacuum pump, and evacuate the system with the highest possible plate temperature (100 degrees F.).
 A light bulb or heat lamp in contact with the plates is a good technique.